 Why you might not be screwed: Tavon Austin might turn into a star, which would dramatically affect the development of Sam Bradford.
 Coming off consecutive 100-catch seasons at West Virginia, Austin was the Rams’ first WR picked in the first round since Tory Holt in 1910.
 Also, Daryl Richardson is considered the 55th best RB in the league and averaged six yards a carry in their preseason game against the Browns.
 Not sure if that’s good news, but he’s supposed to be explosive — which is a good thing in football.
 Young nucleus?
 Maybe.
 Oh ya, and didn’t the Rams beat the Niners in OT last year?
 So you’ve got that going for you…

 Actual prediction: 5-11, though Bradford comes together late in the season, keeping hope alive for 2014, as they win three straight to close out this forgettable year.
-Then the rumors of a move back to L.A. start.
+Then the rumors of a move back to L.A. start and the Edward Jones Dome is absorbed back into the depths of hell from whence it came.